nebari-dev/nebari-demo/README.md

 ## Acknowledgements 💖

 Nebari is built on top of amazing open source tools like JupyterHub, Terraform, Kubernetes, conda, Dask, Jitsi, and so many more.
-We thank all the tool maintainers and contributors for their hard work.
+We thank all the tool maintainers and contributors for their hard work!